Dodotree/virtualBoxik/README.md

 	Run as root.
 Cleans offline/non-existing hosts from /ansible/hosts and /etc/ssh/ssh_config

 #configVMNetwork.sh:
-	Updates the network configurations of all owned VM's, (user-specific unlike cleanHosts), required for Guest->Host connections.
+	Updates the network configurations of all owned VM's.
+User-specific unlike cleanHosts.

+	Required for Guest->Host connections.
 Run after any manual VM cloning.

 #cloneLink.sh:
 	Creates some clones, usage->

 		./cloneLink.sh nameToBeClone name'sSnapshotName newName numberOfVM's

 	Automatically runs configVMNetwork after completion so no need to do that manually.

 #listVM.sh :